brizzbane/surgetrader/README.md

 Over a period of experimentation, I have found that these settings work well:

-    Each trade should use 3% of the account.
+    Each trade should use 3% of the seed capital.
 Aim for a 5% profit margin.

 You can aim for higher profit margins if you are more interested in weekly or monthly profits.
 But for daily profits, you should only aim for 5% profit.

 ## Cron

-Create 1 cron entry that downloads the market data every hour (or whatever sample period you like) and then scans for the coin with the strongest surge and buys it:

     INVOKE=/home/schemelab/install/miniconda3/bin/invoke
     # SURGE TRADER